 If you are interested in participating in this program, please communicate your interest to the imaging scheduling team, or reach out to the medical imaging/MRI child life specialists with your child’s name, birthday, and a phone number to be reached at.

 Our body, interventional, and neuroradiologists are board certified in the interpretation of MRI scans.
 We also have trained technologists scanning patients for their MRI scans and nurses that assist during their appointment.

-Before your child enters the MRI scan room they will be asked to put on a hospital gown or scrubs.
-Your child will lie on a bed on his back and/or front depending on the type of MRI being done.
+Before your child enters the MRI scan room, they will be asked to put on a hospital gown or scrubs.
+Your child will lie on a bed on their back and/or front depending on the type of MRI being done.
 Before the exam starts all patients will be given either earplugs or headphones to help with the loud noises that the MRI machine makes.
-Some patients will get an IV for their MRI test.
-The IV will be placed by our nurses for their MRI test.
+Some patients will have an IV placed by our nurses for their MRI test.

 Once the exam is complete, your child may eat and drink as usual, unless you are told otherwise.
 A radiologist will interpret the final images and a report will be sent to your child's doctor.

 Watch the below video to learn more about what happens during an MRI.